divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 3. Then it shows a wizard that will walk through the major categories of options required to configure the instance.

 4. To begin, must choose an Amazon Machine Image (AMI).
 This is essentially a template that describes the operating system, application server, and any additional software packages we want pre-installed on the virtual server.
 There are many AMI’s, some created and supported by Amazon, others by community users, and many that have been optimized for specific purpose.
-For this case, will choose Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type
+For this case, will choose: `Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type.

 5. Specify the instance type.
 There is a wide selection of types which vary in CPU size, memory, storage, and networking capacity and are broadly organized into four families: Storage optimized, Memory optimized, Compute optimized, or General Purpose.
 Choose a small, General Purpose instance type.